KiwiFlavoredApollo/cobblemon-trainer-battle/README.md

 - Mini-game for players who wants to test their luck and skills
 - Three random Pokemons are given to players
-- Players can trade Pokemons with trainers once obtain victory
+- Players can trade Pokemons with trainers once obtained victory

 ### 1. `/battlefrontier start`